Rigidity results for $L^p$-operator algebras and applications: Reduced groupoid Lp -operator algebras

 \section{Reduced groupoid \texorpdfstring{$L^p$}{Lp}-operator algebras}

-Throughout this section, $\calG$ denotes a locally compact, Hausdorff, \'etale groupoid, $\calGZero$ denotes its unit space, and $p\in[1,\infty)$.
-The purpose of this section is to recall the construction of the reduced $L^p$-operator algebra of $\calG$ and to prove the basic properties that will be used later on.
-Given the absence of $C^*$-algebraic tools such as polar decomposition or continuous functional calculus, we spend some time on technical details Our exposition is inspired by the notes of Sims, see Section~3.3 in~\cite{Sim17arX:EtaleGpds}.
+Throughout this section, $\calG$ denotes a locally compact, Hausdorff, \'etale groupoid, and $\calGZero$ denotes its unit space.
+In this section we recall the construction of the reduced $L^p$-operator algebra of $\calG$ from \cite{GarLup17ReprGrpdLp}, and we prove the basic properties that will be used later on.
+Given the absence of $C^*$-algebraic tools such as polar decomposition or continuous functional calculus, we spend some time on technical details.
+Our approach here is different from that in \cite{GarLup17ReprGrpdLp}, and is inspired by the notes of Sims \cite{Sim17arX:EtaleGpds}; see in particular Section~3.3 there.

-We adopt the following notational conventions: for $x\in \mathcal{G}^{(0)}$, we set
+We adopt the following notational conventions: for $x\in \calGZero$, we set

-(Often these sets are denoted in the literature by $\mathcal{G}_x$ and $\mathcal{G}^x$, respectively.)
+(Often these sets are denoted in the literature by $\calG_x$ and $\calG^x$, respectively.)

-The first step is defining the appropriate convolution algebra.
+The first step is to define the appropriate convolution algebra.